 According to Matt Cantwell of Secret Gardens, a Sydney landscape architecture and construction company:

 A modest sized pool with simple finishes including pool fence and the landscaping required between pool and fence, starts at $150,000 including preliminaries like design, development application and engineering.
 This Figure can quickly Move north and well over $200k.

 Prices vary based on each individual job but regardless of the budget, it’s wise to address the total costs of a pool prior to install to ensure no hidden costs crop up during the process.

+As you can see the question ‘how much does a pool cost?’ is an overly big one.
 Before you commit to a pool on a whim, the best advice is to get at least three quotes from certified, professional pool builders.
 Compare these quotes carefully and ask for references or to see completed projects.

 When consulting with your pool install expert about calculating the cost of any pool, make sure that they explain all costs involved up front – including those that may not have been quoted.

 For more pool advice, take a look at our pool section in the Learning Library.

 Dean: Some of the critical elements you need to consider when you’re building a pool and designing a pool is just understanding what you want.
 You know, how is your family going to use this?
 How are you going to entertain?
 And just really customize this swimming pool for you.
 Some people…you might like to actually have a swim lane, you might want to have a spa.
 What do you want in a swimming pool and design that’s suitable for you and your family.

 Matt Cantwell: Certainly, the placement of the pool, understanding where the sun is going to be at different times of the year.